Budgeting Tips: How To Create a Holiday Budget & Stick to It!

 So, before getting into any serious family holiday shopping, try taking inventory of what you already have.
 Imagine how much money you’ll save by not buying things you definitely don’t need!

-Even if you've had to postpone travel until things get back to normal, you can still plan!
+Even if you've had to postpone travel, you can still plan!
 We all know too well how overwhelming and budget-breaking holiday travel (and any travel) can be!
 That’s why we recommend planning any and all road trips, overnight events, and vacations in a travel planner.
 Keep it all organized in one place to stay on top of your travel budget, which totally takes the stress out of traveling.

 With a travel planner, you can also eliminate over-packing and excess baggage fees, forgetting essentials, and having to buy them during your trip.
 Plan it out and travel smart (with more vacation money in your pocket)!